EpicsDAO/solv/.changeset/gentle-geckos-bathe.md

 https://github.com/anza-xyz/agave/wiki/Agave-Transition

-## Changes
+## Breaking Changes for Testnet Validators from Agave v2.0.2

 If you are using solv MEV mode, ignore this step, It will be automatically updated.

-If you are NOT using solv MEV mode, you need to update the Solana CLI to Agave CLI withe the following command:
+If you are NOT using solv MEV mode, you need to update the Solana CLI to Agave CLI with the following command:

 ```bash
 $ solv update && solv update -b